 The Airport Authority's revenue is dependent on the domestic, transborder and international air transportation industry.
-Due to this diversification, the concentration of credit risk is considered to be minimal.
-While international travel has been impacted by COVID-19 restrictions, this is considered temporary and has not resulted in a significant increase in the concentration of credit risk.
+Due to this geographical diversification, the concentration of credit risk is considered to be minimal.

 Currency risk

 The Airport Authority has minimal transactions denominated in foreign currencies, as the majority of revenue, expenses and capital asset expenditures are denominated in Canadian dollars.